-Appointments are arranged between the tutor and the learner, so there is no need to book an appointment through the online booking system.
+Appointments are arranged between the tutor and the learner, so there is no need to book an appointment through the Hub online booking system.

 We can’t do what we do without great student staff.
 If you want to work in the Hub you should be in the second, third, or fourth year of an undergraduate degree program.
 Interested applicants must demonstrate:

 Tutoring is a supplement to teaching and provides expertise, experience, and encouragement, rather than simply providing answers.
-Although we generally recruit staff in February and early spring via the UBC Okanagan Job Board, you are welcome to connect with us about your interest at any time.
+Although we generally recruit staff in early spring via the UBC Okanagan Job Board, you are welcome to connect with us about your interest at any time.
 Check the UBCO Job Board regularly to view any current postings.

 Questions?
 Contact us at firstname.lastname@example.org

 At this time, the Student Learning Hub does not offer any private tutoring services.

 We encourage you to make use of the free support provided to you through the Student Learning Hub.
 For those wishing to engage in course material outside of the classroom we encourage you to check out our online resources.

 For those looking for private tutors for hire, you can visit the UBCSUO tutor registry.